The logical strength of B\"uchi's decidability theorem: IND implies Bounded-width K onig

 {Over $\rca$, $\Sigma^0_2\ind$ implies Bounded-width K\"onig's Lemma (see Definition~\ref{def:bounded-konig}).}

 \begin{theorem} \thmIndToKonig \end{theorem}

+Simpson and Yokoyama \cite{sy:very-weak-wkl} have independently studied various weak forms of Weak K\"onig's Lemma, including principles they call $\mathsf{WKL}(\mathrm{w}$-$\mathrm{bd})$ and $\mathsf{WKL}(\mathrm{ext}$-$\mathrm{bd})$ that can be seen to be equivalent to Bounded-width K\"onig's Lemma over $\rca$.
+They also prove that $\Sigma^0_2\ind$ implies these principles, and have some results on circumstances under which the implication reverses (it cannot reverse in general due to the incomparability of $\Sigma^0_2\ind$ and $\wkl$).

-Let us fix a graph $G$ with vertices contained in $Q\times \Nn$ for some finite set $Q$.
-The usual way of proving K\"onig's Lemma starts by defining the subset $G'$ of those vertices $v$ of $G$ for which the subgraph under $v$ is infinite.
-Having defined $G'$, we inductively pick any infinite path in $G'$ and---assuming $G$ does in fact contain arbitrarily long finite paths starting in $Q \times \{0\}$---we are guaranteed not to get stuck.
+\begin{proofof}{Theorem \ref{thm:ind-to-konig}} Let us fix a graph $G$ with vertices contained in $Q\times \Nn$ for some finite set $Q$.
+The usual way of proving K\"onig's Lemma would start by defining the subset $G'$ of those vertices $v$ of $G$ for which the subgraph under $v$ is infinite.
+Having defined $G'$, we could inductively pick any infinite path in $G'$ and---assuming $G$ does in fact contain arbitrarily long finite paths starting in $Q \times \{0\}$---we are guaranteed not to get stuck.
 The issue is whether we can obtain $G'$ by $\Delta^0_1$-comprehension.

-A $\Pi^0_1$ definition of $G'$ is provided by a standard trick used in the context of $\wkl$.
-Notice that for every fixed $n$ there can be at most $|Q|$ vertices of $G$ of the form $(q,n)$.
-Thus a vertex $(q,n)$ is in $G'$ if and only if it has the $\Pi^0_1$ property that for every $n'\geq n$ there exists a vertex $(q',n')$ reachable from $(q,n)$ by a path in $G$.
+A $\Pi^0_1$-definition of $G'$ is provided by a standard trick used in the context of $\wkl$.
+Notice that for every fixed $k$ there can be at most $|Q|$ vertices of $G$ of the form $(q,k)$.
+Thus a vertex $(q,k)$ is in $G'$ if and only if it has the $\Pi^0_1$ property that for every $\ell\geq k$ there exists a vertex $(q',\ell)$ reachable from $(q,k)$ by a path in $G$; here the existential quantifier over $(q',\ell)$ is bounded in terms of $\ell$ and $|Q|$.

 What remains is to give a $\Sigma^0_1$-definition of $G'$.